Xzaton/c-lang/README.md

 # 100-days-of-code
-100 days of code in C
+its a repo having 100 days of code in C